-The UWIN graduate and undergraduate research program students requested dedicated time at the 2019 annual meeting to learn about each other's research, identify connections and potential research collaborations across thrusts and regions, and better understand how the wide array of UWIN research supports an integrated One Water Approach.
-A full-day student workshop was designed by members of the Student Success Task Force with input from several graduate students.
-It was led by Dr. Deana Pennington using the Employing Model-based reasoning in Socio-environmental Synthesis (EMBeRS) approach to help facilitate development of shared understanding across disciplines.
-All UWIN graduate students, post-doctoral fellows and undergraduate research program students were invited to attend with housing and meals support provided.
+The UWIN graduate and undergraduate research program students were provided dedicated time at the virtual 2020 annual meeting to learn about each other's research, identify connections and potential research collaborations across thrusts and regions, and to better understand how the wide array of UWIN research supports an integrated One Water Approach.
+A full-day student workshop was designed and led by Dr. Deana Pennington, Dr. Shirley Vincent and Sarah Millonig using the Employing Model-based reasoning in Socio-environmental Synthesis (EMBeRS) approach to help facilitate development of shared understanding across disciplines.
+All UWIN graduate students, post-doctoral fellows and undergraduate research program students were invited to attend the virtual event.